-Add a homemade water wall is a fantastic addition to a backyard play area!
+A homemade water wall is a fantastic addition to a backyard play space!
 With a few scraps and some recyclables, you can provide hours of learning, entertainment and water play for your toddler or preschooler!

 A couple of years ago, I was so inspired by all of the water walls featured at Let the Children Play that I decided to make one of my own!
 Of all the backyard water play activities we’ve done over the years, our water wall remains one of our very favourites!
 Today I’m showing you how easy it is to make a homemade water wall for your own backyard!